 2013 ITA Ohio Valley Region Assistant Coach of the Year

 2010 ITA Ohio Valley Region Assistant Coach of the Year

 2008 ITA National College Tennis Hall of Fame Inductee

 2008 ITA Region III Assistant Coach of the Year

-Woodruff, one of Tennessee's most celebrated tennis players, recently completed his 11th season on the Vols' coaching staff.
-He and head coach Sam Winterbotham have been coaching together for seven seasons and have quickly ushered the program into one of its most successful periods.
+Woodruff, one of Tennessee's most celebrated tennis players, recently completed his 13th season on the Vols' coaching staff.
+He and head coach Sam Winterbotham have been coaching together for eight seasons and have quickly ushered the program into one of its most successful periods.

 "I can't even begin to tell you how vital Chris Woodruff is to this program," Winterbotham said.
 "First, he's one of the greatest players in the world so when he tells our players something to work on, they know they need to listen.
 Second, he bleeds orange.
 His support and love for this University is unwavering and I think he passes that love on to our team.

 "Having Chris Woodruff at Tennessee automatically puts us at an advantage over every other tennis program."